RMS Virginian: RMS Virginian

 Virginian began her maiden voyage from Liverpool on 6 April 1905, a fortnight after Victorian.
 She called at Moville in Ireland the next day and reached Halifax, Nova Scotia on the morning of 14 April.
 Two months later Virginian set a westbound record, leaving Moville at 1400 hrs on 9 June and reaching Cape Race at 2100 hrs on 13 June.
 This was despite having to slow down for a bank of fog.

 The speed at which steam turbines run efficiently is several times faster than the speed at which marine propellers work efficiently.
 But the turbines in Victorian and Virginian, like those in King Edward, drove the propellers directly, without reduction gearing.
 As a result, Virginian suffered cavitation, which not only impedes propulsion but also damages propellers.

-Virginian also tended to roll violently in heavy seas.
+Virginian and her sister ship gained a reputation of having the tendency to roll violently in heavy seas.